Skip to content

 The checkout of the license is done on startup, and the license is automatically returned when LemonTree is closed.

-Should an extension of the license checkout be necessary, this is handled automatically aswell.
+Should an extension of the license checkout be necessary, this is handled automatically as well.

 Hold Time